 When you’re going through unfortunate circumstances, such as a chronic or terminal illness, life insurance with living benefits comes in handy.
 It offers you the protection you need without breaking your bank.

-Read on to learn more about the types of life insurance with living benefits, why you need to purchase, and finding one that works best for you.
+Read on to learn more about the types of life insurance with living benefits, why you should purchase a policy with a living benefit rider, and find a plan that works best for you.

 Life insurance with living benefits means that you can access part of your death benefits while you’re still alive.
-You can access such benefits when medical events such as terminal illness, chronic illness, or permanent disability occur and need money to cover your bills.
+Sometimes referred to as accelerated death benefits, these benefits allow you to access money to cover medical events such as terminal illness, chronic illness, or permanent disability occur and need money to cover your bills.

-However, not all insurance policies cover living benefits options.
 While some policies have built-in living benefits, this is not the case for every company.
-For many, you may need to add living benefits to your life insurance policy through a rider, which costs extra.
+For many, you may need to add living benefits to your life insurance policy through critical illness riders, which costs extra.
 The additional cost may also vary by company.

 It’s crucial to understand different life insurance policies with living benefits to determine which is right for your needs.